 At the same time, there is growing anger at the vast gulf between rich and poor, which has resulted in even Alan Greenspan – former head of the Federal Reserve and fervent apostle of the great advantages of US capitalism – declaring that although he has been a lifelong libertarian Republican, “inequality is the most dangerous trend afflicting America”.
 The US population, in a number of polls, displays greater opposition to inequality, and growing hatred of the rich than elsewhere.
 The 1% – or more accurately the 0.001% – is seen to engage in tax evasion and fraud on a massive scale.
 But despite this tax dodging, the tax returns themselves reflect the growing pay inequality.
 In Britain, employment has risen by 1.3 million in the past five years, but the number of taxpayers has fallen by 2.2 million.
 More than 40% of American households pay no income tax.
 In contrast, the highest-paid 1% earners in Britain contribute 28% of all income tax, while in America it is 46%.
 In 1979, those shares were 11% and 18% respectively.
 Corporation tax shows the same concentration.
 In Britain, just 830 firms pay almost half of all corporation tax.
 Five American industries account for 81% of the country’s corporate tax revenue but just a third of its companies.
 This has a bearing on state revenue because the rich and smaller percentage of the population tends to avoid paying tax, which in turn is linked to growing state deficits and further austerity, which bears down on the poor because they ultimately pay the price of the rich’s evasion.

 At the same time the US, with the weakening of its power, is no longer able to impose its economic agenda on the world.
 The World Trade Organisation is presently blocked by a group of countries, including Cuba and Venezuela, on agriculture and a number of other issues.
-It has spent almost two decades without concluding an agreement and is now described to be in an existential crisis.
-Similarly, the Transatlantic Trade and Investment Partnership (TTIP) talks appear deadlocked.
-The TTIP talks have provoked big opposition in some countries to what is rightly seen as an attempt both to consolidate power in the hands of the imperialist powers and to intimidate any national government that dares to challenge the big powers or multinationals.
-TTIP certainly needs to be opposed by the workers’ movement, but it also needs to be understood that such legal restraints can be overcome by mass movements taking decisive action; the passing of TTIP will not mean it becomes impossible to take action against capitalism.
+It is spent almost two decades without concluding an agreement and is now described to be in an existential crisis.
+Similarly, the Transatlantic Trade and Investment Partnership (TIIP) talks are also deadlocked.

 This also widens the gulf of inequality between nations: “In 1820 the world’s richest country—Britain—was about five times richer than the average poor nation.
 Now America is about 25 times wealthier than the average poor country.
 The Gini coefficient for between-country inequality stood at only 16 in 1820 (i.e., very low).
 It soared to 55 in 1950, and has been stable since.
 The driving force of inequality since 1820, in other words, has been industrialisation in the West.”
 These astonishing facts and figures alone are sufficient for us to conclude that an unprecedented era of conflict – an intensification of the class struggle – is beckoning, both within nations and on a world scale.
 The US will be an epicentre of the struggle and the convulsions there will therefore be greater, with colossal ramifications for the class struggle and therefore for opportunities for the growth of powerful socialist parties.

 Economically Europe remains mired in depression, which threatens to worsen in the next period.
 We have characterised the political situation throughout the continent as one of ‘mild reaction’.
-However, this is beginning to change, as indicated at the beginning of this document, with the big movements in Scotland, Ireland and a big collision industrially in Belgium (where the end of 2014 saw a mass workers’ demonstration, three regional and one national general strikes), strikes and protests in Italy and elsewhere.
+However, this is beginning to change, as indicated at the beginning of this document, with the big movements in Scotland, Ireland and perhaps a big collision industrially in Belgium, where the end of this year will have seen a mass workers’ demonstration, three regional and one national general strikes, in Italy and elsewhere.
 But similar explosions are possible anywhere, given the underlying tense social and political situation.